Tips Contact Centers Can Turn to In Times of Economic Uncertainty

 While some signs of a slow-down were noted in August (there was a rare realignment in interest rates not seen since 2009, along with a few other historical indicators) that alone isn’t necessarily a harbinger of doom.
 But this is not to say that executives and senior leadership should sit around twiddling their thumbs wondering when they should start preparing.
 Enacting coping strategies well in advance is a proven way to ensure your business remains agile when the time comes to flex.

 Recessions don’t strike the same way twice, and their impact is felt differently from industry to industry.
 We can’t predict the future but we can learn from the past.
-In light of the recent economic pessimism, we took a look back at the last recession and contact centers.
+In light of the recent economic pessimism, we took a look back at the last recession and the contact centers that emerged intact.

 In the last recession, the businesses that stood out from the crowd shifted their focus to existing customers by providing better customer service experiences.
 This was cited in a McKinsey report as one of the fastest and simplest ways to outshine competitors and thrive.
 They also scaled back costs where they could by reducing inefficiency with new technology.
 The most successful companies were those that promoted organic growth through: